Norbu-d/02230293_WEB101_PA1/README.md

-# Facebook Clone - React Project
+# Facebook-web - React Project

 ## Overview
 This project is a **Facebook clone** built using **React**, **Tailwind CSS**, and **TypeScript**.
 It replicates the core features of Facebook, including a responsive header, a post feed, stories, and a sidebar with navigation and contacts.
 I learned how to structure a React application, manage state, and create reusable components.
 Additionally, I implemented responsive design using Tailwind CSS and integrated TypeScript for type safety.